Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/external_parts/case_print.md

 * Clear Acrylic - For the front window
 * #6x3/8in screws - (not super exacting, near equivalents work too!)
 * Cable Ties - Ideally reusable zip ties, or silicone straps, or our [TPU printable ties we made ourselves](https://www.printables.com/model/1530721-reusable-rubber-cable-tie)!
+* DC Barrel sockets -  for the external charging port and/or external attractor port

 # Filament Suggestions